OpenEvalProject/evals/manuscripts/elife-20105/v4/manuscript.md

 Several other trans-autophosphorylation complexes have been proposed for tyrosine kinases, including potential structures for activation loop phosphorylation (Wu et al., 2008; Xu et al., 2015) and C-terminal tail phosphorylation (Chen et al., 2008).
 We considered these alternative proposals for trans-autophosphorylation complexes but favored the model based on PDB code 3LVP as it was consistent with our mutagenesis experiments (noted below, in this section and the following one).
 Trans-autophosphorylation complexes have also recently been defined for certain serine/threonine kinases (Oliver et al., 2006; Pike et al., 2008; Zorba et al., 2014).
 These structures do not provide suitable models for Lck and ZAP-70, because the shorter activation loops of the tyrosine kinases do not allow them to form the corresponding complexes.

 In the Lck and c-Src models based on PDB code 3LVP, there were no clashes between the two kinase domains, and there were salt bridges at the interface that could plausibly stabilize it.
-The model for the Lck autophosphorylation complex is illustrated in
+The model for the Lck autophosphorylation complex is illustrated in Figure 9A, with one view showing the enzyme-kinase in a near-standard orientation and the other with the substrate-kinase in a similar orientation.
+In this model, as is also seen for peptide recognition by kinases, there is a short two-stranded antiparallel β sheet formed by the activation loop of the enzyme-kinase and the substrate.
+An obvious feature of the Lck and c-Src autophosphorylation models is that the FG loop of the enzyme-kinase is at the heart of the docking site of the substrate kinase (Figure 9A, top panels).
+The FG loop docks on a hydrophobic patch on the substrate-kinase (Figure 9A, bottom panels).
+This hydrophobic patch is formed between the G and EF helices of the substrate kinase, a known docking site on kinases (Depetris et al., 2005).
+This close packing is possible because the FG loop of the Src-family kinases, like that of IGF1-R, has small hydrophobic residues facing outwards.

 ![Figure 9.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig9-v4.jpg)

 **Figure 9.:** (A) Schematic cartoons and structural renderings of a model for Lck activation loop trans-autophosphorylation.
 This model is based on a crystal structure of IGF1-R (PDB code 3LVP) (Nemecek et al., 2010), in which one kinase domain molecule in the asymmetric unit, deemed the 'substrate-kinase', presents its activation loop tyrosine into the active site of a second kinase domain molecule in the asymmetric unit, deemed the 'enzyme-kinase'.
 (B) Western blot analysis of in vitro activation loop autophosphorylation reactions with the wild-type ZAP-70 kinase domain and FG loop mutants bearing the K542A substitution alone or simultaneous K541A, K542A, and K544A substitutions (the 'KKMK' to 'AAMA' mutant).
 (C) Western blot analysis of in vitro activation loop autophosphorylation reactions with the wild-type ZAP-70 kinase domain and mutants in which Arg 514 was substituted with alanine or glutamate.
-Kinase domains were used at a concentration of 5 μM in the reactions shown in panels B and C.DOI: http://dx.doi.org/10.7554/eLife.20105.030
+Kinase domains were used at a concentration of 5 μM in the reactions shown in panels B and C.

 ![Figure 9—figure supplement 1.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig9-figsupp1-v4.jpg)

-**Figure 9—figure supplement 1.:** DOI: http://dx.doi.org/10.7554/eLife.20105.031

 ![Figure 9—figure supplement 2.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig9-figsupp2-v4.jpg)

-**Figure 9—figure supplement 2.:** The kinase domains were used at a concentration of 100 nM.DOI: http://dx.doi.org/10.7554/eLife.20105.032
+**Figure 9—figure supplement 2.:** The kinase domains were used at a concentration of 100 nM.

 To evaluate if the proposed interface is energetically stable for Src-family kinases, we initiated three molecular dynamics trajectories from this model for Lck.
 The simulations ranged in length from 30 ns to 120 ns, and the dimer interface remained intact in all of the trajectories.
 We mutated Glu 448 in Lck, which is involved in a potential intermolecular salt bridge, to glutamine, and observed a concentration-dependent loss of autophosphorylation activity in vitro (Figure 9—figure supplement 1).
 Thus, we consider the IGF1-R structure to provide a reasonable model for the enzyme-substrate docking complex that facilitates Lck activation loop autophosphorylation.

-## The determinants of ZAP-70 substrate specificity also inhibit autophosphorylation
+### The determinants of ZAP-70 substrate specificity also inhibit autophosphorylation

 The FG loop of ZAP-70 bears four lysine residues that are important for determining selectivity for residues upstream of the tyrosine residue in substrates (Figure 7).
 This has an obvious consequence for trans-autophosphorylation of the activation loop.
 The highly charged FG loop in the enzyme-kinase is incompatible with docking on the hydrophobic patch in the substrate-enzyme in the models for the autophosphorylation complex.
 Additionally, in the models for the autophosphorylation complexes of Lck and c-Src, close contact between the enzyme-kinase and the substrate-kinase is enabled by the presence of a glycine residue in the FG loop (Gly 443 in Lck) of the enzyme-kinase (Figure 9A).
 Gly 443 in Lck is conserved in many tyrosine kinases, including all other Src-family kinases as well as IGF-1R, which our model is based on.
 Gly 443 in Lck is replaced by Lys 542 in ZAP-70, one of the positively-charged residues in the FG loop, and Lys 542 cannot be accommodated within the autophosphorylation complex.